 PROGRAM/ DEPARTMENT SUMMARY:|

 Mercy Corps’ major gifts team is a crucial component of the Resource Development Department.
-Under the leadership of the Vice President, a core team of Major Gifts Officers develop and enhance relationships with individual donors and prospects from the private sector with the capacity to make annual gifts of $5000+.
+Under the management of the Director of Major Gifts, a core team of major gift officers and one leadership gifts officer develop and enhance relationships with individual donors and prospects from the private sector with the capacity to make annual gifts of $5000+.
 Also working on the major gifts team are staff offering administrative support and assisting in prospect identification, management of prospect portfolios, and coordination of stewardship materials.

 GENERAL POSITION SUMMARY:

-The Vice President of Major Gifts focuses upon prospects who are capable of making current and planned gifts of $50,000+.
-A seasoned fundraising professional with a successful track record of solicitation, the Vice President can comfortably articulate a compelling case for unrestricted mission-focused support as well as restricted support of key programs.
+The Leadership Gifts Officer focuses upon prospects who are capable of making current and planned gifts of $50,000+.
+A seasoned fundraising professional with a successful track record of solicitation, the Leadership Gifts Officer can comfortably articulate a compelling case for unrestricted mission-focused support as well as restricted support of key programs.
 The position calls for a high level of social acumen and the ability to move comfortably within the realm of high net worth individuals.
-In order to maximize time spent with key prospects, management of the major gift program is assigned to the Director of Major Gifts, who also oversees administrative aspects of the department.
-The Vice President serves on Mercy Corps leadership council, serving as a senior-level advocate for philanthropy within the agency, advising the CEO and other senior leaders on donor relationships.
+The position also calls for a fair amount of travel, both national and international.
+In order to maximize time spent with key prospects, management of the major gift program is assigned to the Director of Major Gifts, who also oversees the administrative aspects of the department, such as budget management.

 ESSENTIAL JOB RESPONSIBILITIES: